monsoonmaelstrom/book2/book2.md

 “Fine.
 Whatever.
 I hate you.”

-“I hate you too, sis,” he says, grinning.
+“I hate you too, sis,” he responds, grinning.

 Liam helps me stand, and walks with me slowly to the bathroom.
 I sit on the side of the tub and begin the process of pulling my clothes off, while Liam fills the tub for me.
-It feels so much more taxing than it should.
-Everything feels so much more taxing than it should.
+It feels so much more taxing than it should. *Everything* feels so much more taxing than it should.

 “How many days has it been since the cliff?”
-I ask him now that we’re alone.
+I ask Liam now that we’re alone.

 “Five days.
 I thought you were going to die,” he says softly and his voice sounds haunted.